slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-relationship-argue.md

 4. I am a little way out of line here, do you have a problem with Janice.
 5. we have a situation here.
 6. both we have our strength
+7. you don't have to like each other, you must figure out a way to be around each other, don't put us in the middle.
+8. who's going with who?
+9. leave me alone